unitedastronomer/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 > Majority of information are based of MrLimeRunner's [sonoma-wifi-hacks](https://github.com/mrlimerunner/sonoma-wifi-hacks/blob/main/README.md) guide.

+Note that macOS only has a limited support for Atheros cards.

 Currently confirmed working cards:
 * AR9565 (with additional patches)
 * AR9287